afif-ishamsyah/globalcompany/README.md

 How to Use
 I. Data
 1. Get data source from https://www.kaggle.com/peopledatalabssf/free-7-million-company-dataset.
-The file is in CSV format.
+2. You will get a zip folder.
+Extract it, and you will get a CSV file.
+The name file should be companies-sorted.csv.
+DONT RENAME IT
 2. Open rdfscript folder, copy/cut the CSV file there.
 3. Run convert.py with python.
 You will get 50.000 data sample from the CSV as a RDF file.
 The file name should be companies_sorted.nt.
+DONT CHANGE IT

 II.
 Fuseki
 1. Download fuseki from https://jena.apache.org/download/.
 Choose apache-jena-fuseki-*version*.zip.